Skip to main content ] Facebook Twitter Member area

 Older people have a higher risk of dehydration as ageing bodies cannot retain water as well as they once did.

-If you do find yourself travelling for long periods of time it is crucial you have the necessary supplies to keep you hydrated – you do not want to rely on the next pitstop to grab a drink or snack.
+If you do find yourself travelling for long periods of time, it is crucial you have the necessary supplies to keep you hydrated — you do not want to rely on the next pitstop to grab a drink or snack.

 It is recommended that you aim to drink two or three cups of water every hour, more if you are actively doing something outdoors in the heat.
 So before you hit the road, pick up a 10-litre box of water, a pack of bottled water or fill up plenty of bottles at home and store them in a cooler to keep them extra fresh.

-You can also stay hydrated by eating moisture-rich fruit and vegetables like watermelon, oranges, spinach, tomato or cucumber.
+You can also stay hydrated by eating water-rich fruit and vegetables like watermelon, oranges, spinach, tomato or cucumber.
 These snacks will be perfect for a road trip as you can also bring along some dips or make easy-to-eat salads that can sit in the cooler!

 Just be aware of any fruit fly restrictions when you cross state borders or enter agricultural zones as you may have to throw out your fresh fruit and vegetables.